TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/01_lesson/lesson.md

 ### 3. Lab

 * Practice predicting what casting will do to inputs.
-* Create a halving program as well as program that halves to whole numbers.
+* Create a halving program and a program that converts halves to whole numbers.

 ### 4. Debrief